diffix/reference/docs/led-issues.md

 What we want to do here is make some kind of fix for the A bucket, but not fix for the other buckets.

-Assuming that the query plan is in the order [not I,`col_attribute`], the truth table for A is this:
+Assuming that the query plan is in the order [not I,`col_attribute`], the truth table for the left A query is this:

 | I | not I | A | out | status |
 |---|-------|---|-----|--------|